André Santos: Botafogo (SP)

 On 5 February 2015 Santos joined Botafogo Futebol Clube (SP) and signed a contract till the end of the championship.

 FC Wil

 After joining Swiss side FC Wil 1900, Santos left the club after one season, he made 25 appearances and scored 9 goals in the Challenge League.

 Boluspor

 On 24 June 2016, Santos signed a two-year contract with Turkish club Boluspor.

+In Russia

+On 20 July 2024, at the championship of the Bryansk region, he played for free for the Sokol amateur club from the city of Seltso against Avangard from Kletnya.
+Sokol won 3-0.

 International career

 On 21 May 2009, he was called up for the first time to the Brazil national team for 2010 FIFA World Cup qualification and the 2009 FIFA Confederations Cup in South Africa.
 On 15 June 2009, he made his first international appearance as a substitute in a match against Egypt.
 He then started the following four games as Brazil went on to win the competition.
 He was in the starting line-up in the Final against United States but was substituted in the 66th minute of play for Dani Alves as he earlier picked a yellow card.
 Brazil went on to win the match 3–2.
 However, he was dropped for the friendlies afterwards and Dunga preferred Michel Bastos and Gilberto on the match against Republic of Ireland in February 2010.
 That 22-man squad against Ireland also became the backbone of 2010 FIFA World Cup squad announced on 11 May.
 After a disappointing World Cup for the national side, Dunga was replaced by Mano Menezes.
 Under Menezes, Santos regained his spot in the starting line-up.